aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 ### ConfigureServices in Version 3 preview 3

-For version 3 preview 3 build of the framework, endpoint routing already comes configured under the covers in the `AddMvc()` extension method:
+For version 3 preview 3 build of the framework, endpoint routing already comes configured in the DI container under the covers in the `AddMvc()` extension method:

 ```csharp
 public void ConfigureServices(IServiceCollection services)